 - The blockage of the Welsh Government’s attempt to charge business rates to charity shops (2014)

-All of which have brought the Charity Retail Association to its current position as leader of the charity retail sector in the UK, with over 85% of the shops in the UK under its umbrella.
+All of which have brought the Charity Retail Association to its current position as leader of the charity retail sector in the UK, with over 75 per cent of the shops in the UK under its umbrella.
 Warren retired as Chief Executive at the beginning of 2015, to be followed by Martin Blackwell, Steve Biddle (interim) and now Robin Osterley.

 with special thanks to Lekha Klouda and Warren Alexander